We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 In Zechariah 14, God saves Jerusalem first.

-In Zechariah 12, Jerusalem comes second.
+In Zechariah 12, Jerusalem is only rescued AFTER Judea.

 In Zechariah 14, Jerusalem is conquered, the women raped and half the city goes into exile